LeonaRnLi/HydraNet/README.md

 </div>

 ## Folders
-- **Uplink** - provide the .grc and .m files for uplink opensource gateway process LoRa packets.
+- **Uplink** - provide the .grc (for GNU Radio to control the USRP) and .m (for matlab to demodulate) files for uplink opensource gateway process LoRa packets.

-- **Downlink** - provide the .grc and .m files for downlink opensource gateway process LoRa packets.
+- **Downlink** - provide the .grc and .m (for matlab to generate power beam and combined packets .dat data) files for downlink opensource gateway process LoRa packets.
 ## To Run the Artifact